-Queensland currently has Hacky Hours at six universities.
+Queensland currently has Hacky Hours at seven universities.

-Hacky Hour occurs regularly and its aim is to help researchers (staff and students) with research-related IT problems.
+Hacky Hour occurs regularly and its aim is to help researchers (staff and students) with research computing related problems.

 Hacky Hour is free, informal and all researchers are welcome to drop in for advice, or offer their IT expertise to help others.